tnagler/RcppThread/README.md

    [`std::thread`](http://en.cppreference.com/w/cpp/thread/thread),
-  * classes for the [thread pool pattern](https://en.wikipedia.org/wiki/Thread_pool) and parallel for loops for easy and flexible parallelism.
+  * classes for the [thread pool pattern](https://en.wikipedia.org/wiki/Thread_pool) and parallel for loops for easy and flexible parallelism,
+  * thread safe progress tracking.

 The library is header-only, platform-independent, and only requires a